cheredia19/wp-harris-trump-debate-claims/README.md

   yAxis="times"
 />

-As said above, out of the 40 Donald Trump sentences assessed by TWP, **75% were false** (TWP used other adjectives that implied misrepresentation).
-Only one was true, according to the renowned media outlet.
+As said above, out of the 40 Donald Trump sentences assessed by TWP, **75% were false** (TWP used other adjectives that implied misrepresentation). **Only one was true**, according to the renowned media outlet.
 More precisely, TWP said Trump "got this right" when he claimed Harris has never supported defunding the police.

 <PlotlyBarChart
   data={{